f5devcentral/f5-big-iq-lab/docs/class6/module1/lab4.rst

 4. Then, navigate under Policy > Certificates and select the policy folder called **F5**, then click on the **Certificates** tab.

-We can set default values in thie F5 Policy Parent folder and anything that isn't set on one of the sub folders in the Boston, San Jose, Paris or Seattle folders gets defaulted to the F5 values.
+We can set default values in the F5 Policy Parent folder and anything that isn't set on one of the sub folders in the Boston, San Jose, Paris or Seattle folders gets defaulted to the F5 values.

-In this lab, we have changed the Management Type to **Enrollment**, as well as the Organization Name and Unit
+In this lab, we have changed the Management Type to **Enrollment**.
+The Organization Name and Unit have been set as locked values and we are letting the user to change the country but default value is US.

 .. image:: ./media/img_module1_lab4-2.png
   :scale: 40%
   :align: center

+5. Note we also assign the CA template from MS CA in the F5 policy.

 .. image:: ./media/img_module1_lab4-3.png
   :scale: 40%
   :align: center

+6. Finally, going down a level where you can see we have set a policy per data center, we lock the values for the city and state.

 .. image:: ./media/img_module1_lab4-4.png
   :scale: 40%